sportsclimbs/sportclimbs-2/content/peak/stoney/deep-rake/deep-rake-topo.md

 The last line on the front face is now trickier since loss of holds.

 **12. Dirty Tow’d Man (6b+)**
-Starts up and right of *Rake’s Progress* up the grey rock to R of the the arete.
+Starts up and right of *Rake’s Progress* up the grey rock to R of the the arête.

 **Exstemplary (6b+)**
 A left to right traverse of the whole wall.
 Climb _Great British Rake Off_ to the 3rd bolt then head up rightwards to gain the obvious break.
 Follow this to _My Body is a Stemple_ and go up one bolt before continuing right into, and finishing up, _Dirty T’owd Man_.